 Well-stocked libraries: At the heart of each building are two well-stocked libraries which provide tranquil areas for pupils to study and relax.
 There are plenty of books and resources and a computerised lending system which even the youngest pupils enjoy.
 Our libraries are well-used places where pupils are encouraged to enjoy reading from an early age.

 Computer Suites: Technology abounds across the School.
 There are seven computer suites in all, including one fully dedicated to the Early Years and Key Stage 1.
 The use of technology is threaded across the Curriculum as an everyday part of the learning environment.
 In addition, weekly ICT lessons in the ICT suites help to embed knowledge with hands-on learning - there are enough computers for each pupil to work individually or in groups.
-Older children have lessons in the Music Technology room using computer software to read and write music, or in our Design Technology to aid the design process.

 Drama Studio: Our large and spacious Drama studio is fully resourced with props, costumes and recording and filming facilities.